7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 Often, problems begin with an overreaching project scope and a failure to test and validate concepts with prospective users before committing them to code.
 When problems mount and there is a lack of clarity surrounding organizational roles and resource allocations, they quickly grow worse.
 Time and money are lost as teams scramble to retool features that should have been aligned from the beginning.
 Or, worse, if no one sounds an alarm, the product arrives on the market only to be ignored or discredited by potential customers.

 Spotting danger while it’s on the horizon—not days or weeks before a launch—often makes the difference between a startup securing crucial funding or seeing its flagship product languish in Internet obscurity.
-Here, I present seven pitfalls that can put a company on a dangerous course—and how product owners and designers can be a voice for corrective action before it’s too late.
+Here, I present seven archetypes of badly designed products that can put a company on a dangerous course—and how product owners and designers can be a voice for corrective action before it’s too late.

 A bloated minimum viable product (MVP) is the Achilles’ heel of many failed startups.
 Properly conceived, an MVP is the most bare-bones, functional version of a product capable of delivering value to users.
 By releasing a salable product with just its essential features, startups keep development costs in check and collect feedback from early adopters before investing further.
 But too often, companies overreach.
 Whether due to hubris, inexperience, or some combination of the two, they overload an MVP with features or rush to release it across multiple platforms.

-One of two scenarios typically plays out: Either plans for glitzy, overblown feature sets or flash-in-the-pan interface elements collapse when the budget runs dry, or products are pulled together in slapdash fashion, resulting in design defects and usability flaws that aggravate users and require costly rework to fix.
+More commonly, one of two scenarios plays out: Either plans for glitzy, overblown feature sets collapse when the budget runs dry, or products are pulled together in slapdash fashion, resulting in design defects and usability flaws that aggravate users and require costly rework to fix.

-To avoid bad product design, I advocate for an MVP approach similar to the one used to deploy the initial release of Midjourney’s generative AI-powered image creator.
+The difference between a successful MVP and a poorly designed product often comes down to restraint—something Midjourney demonstrated with the initial release of its generative AI-powered image creator.
 To limit development costs and collect user feedback, the design team chose to deliver the app’s core functionality via interaction with a bot on Discord’s chat-based user interface.
 Subscribers simply type the /imagine command and a short text prompt to create a grid of four unique images that can be scaled and touched up.
 Midjourney’s website does offer additional functionality like searching for images generated by other users and archiving images in a collection, but the software’s core functions are delivered via Discord.

 As a result of the lean design approach and third-party delivery format, the development team didn’t need to write code to generate visual components and input fields for an interface.
 Instead, developers could focus their attention on the deep learning models and text-to-image natural language processing algorithms that make the software so popular.
 Is Discord’s interface the perfect long-term delivery solution for Midjourney?
 No. Is it a shrewd strategy for releasing an MVP?
 Absolutely.

 Companies routinely test for product-market fit—the degree to which a product is well positioned in a market and aligned with consumers’ needs—before pouring money into a new venture.
 But some startups avoid testing or gathering user feedback out of fear that early-stage user validation will lay bare design innovations that competitors can co-opt and rush to market more quickly.
-Protecting your intellectual property is important, but failing to involve prospective users in early-stage validation is dangerous.
+Protecting your intellectual property is important, but failing to involve prospective users in early-stage validation is a dangerous precursor to design failures.
 Here’s why: Your target audience is a wellspring of knowledge about consumers’ appetite for particular features, how those features should be prioritized, and where and when designers should surface them.

-Google Glass is a classic case.
+Google Glass is among the classic bad product design examples, not because the technology failed, but because its design overestimated people’s willingness to use the product—or to be seen using it.
 The now-discontinued augmented reality glasses offered users a view of the physical world mediated by information presented in their field of vision.
 The idea was innovative, but critics chided the glasses for being overly expensive and unfashionable.
 As John Naughton, writing for The Guardian, put it, product users looked like “the contemporary version of those 1950s engineers who always had several pens and a propelling pencil in their top jacket pockets.”
 An even bigger setback for the device, perhaps, was a surge of backlash over privacy concerns.
 The ability to record video in public spaces with Glass led to the device being banned in locker rooms, movie theaters, and casinos.

 One of the lessons from Glass’s failure—and from the demise of many poorly designed products—is that without a clear understanding of the market and contextually relevant consumer testing, a product stands little chance of success.
-For products to flourish, designers need to consider how they will enrich users’ lives or make it simpler or easier to complete tasks, not just inside a design studio or software lab, but in a real-world context.
+For products to flourish, designers need to consider how they will enrich users’ lives or make tasks easier, not just inside a design studio or software lab, but in a real-world context.
 That type of insight can come from user interviews and extensive testing, but it can also come from deep experience within a market sector.

 Even still, the company’s web and mobile brokerage sites, as originally designed, lacked the simplicity and clarity to live up to the promise of the co-founder’s vision.
 Filters needed better organization to help brokers easily search for and screen applicants by name, loan amount, lender, and due date.
 The site lacked selective color variation that would have directed attention to urgent action items.
 On the whole, the design needed to be pared down with a minimalist approach reflecting brokers’ and consumers’ desire for a simplified mortgage lending experience.
 It’s not enough, in other words, to have a keen perception of market signals; to develop a successful product, you need to translate those signals into a commensurate design system and information architecture.